-- Save without creating web.config saves the changes you have made in this page's options without actually creating the customized web.config file.
-This should be used when you have not decided on some options yet, or if you want to preview the generated web.config file before writing it to disk. - Save and create web.config is the logical next step to the previous button.
-It not only saves the changes you made, but also creates and writes the new web.config file to the disk.
-If you already had a web.config file on your site, it will be renamed to web.config.admintools before the new file is written to disk. - Preview pops up a dialog where you can see how the generated web.config file will look like without writing it to disk.
+- Save and create web.config saves the changes you have made in this page's options and creates a web.config file.is the logical next step to the previous button.
+If you already had a web.config file on your site, it will be renamed to web.config.admintools before the new file is written to disk. - Save without creating web.config saves the changes you have made in this page's options without actually creating a web.config file.
+This should be used when you have not decided on some options yet, or if you want to preview the generated web.config file before writing it to disk. - Reset WebConfig Maker options will reset the options on this page to their default values.
+Use this when you believe you have messed up the configuration too much and need to start over. - Preview pops up a dialog where you can see how the generated web.config file will look like without writing it to disk.
 This dialog shows the saved configuration.
 If you have modified any settings they will not be reflected in there until you click either of the previous two buttons. - The Back button takes you back to the Control Panel page.